Dry Fire Training For Glock | Glock-E-Trainer Review

 First, because of the way it disables the striker, it does not allow for the trigger to have the same exact feel as it does without the device being installed.

-Considering those points, I still believe the Glok-E-Trainer is a great tool a Glock owner can have to complement other training tools.
+Considering those points, I still believe the Glock E-Trainer is a great tool a Glock owner can have to complement other training tools.
 Here's the short video showing installation:

-The Glok-E-Trainer is very simple to install and doesn't require any tools at all.
+The Glock E-Trainer is very simple to install and doesn't require any tools at all.
 It is good if you are simply working on your draw or magazine change and want to include a trigger squeeze into your drill without having to re-rack as part of the drill.
-While there may be some people that are turned off by the lack of realistic trigger pull feel, I think that for certain applications the Glok-E-Trainer can be a great little device to supplement your dry fire.
+While there may be some people that are turned off by the lack of realistic trigger pull feel, I think that for certain applications the Glock E-Trainer can be a great little device to supplement your dry fire.

 Yes, right now this device is only for Glock handguns.
 I know there are some innovative readers out there who at this very moment are thinking of ways to produce similar devices for other manufacturers.
 What ways do you ensure you are getting enough training?